 Puffin Browser for Android

 If you are looking for an Android browser for faster downloads that majorly focuses on privacy, then your search should stop here.
-Giving a tough competition to Firefox, DuckDuck go has managed to achieve quite a lot in such a short span of time.
+Giving a tough competition to Firefox, DuckDuck go has managed to achieve quite a lot in such a short period.
 To begin with, the browser blocks most of the third-party website trackers, both the visible and the hidden ones as well.

 Although it is among the first Android browsers to be welcomed in the Android ecosystem (yes, it is even older than Opera and UC), it has failed to gather much attention.
 But let us not take away anything from it.
 If we talk about its downloading prowess, well it does pretty decently in this segment.
 This coupled with a highly intuitive UI, integrated flash player, and an ad blocker gives you a pretty satisfactory download experience.